Family planning: Demand for family planning

 Substantial unmet need has provoked family planning programs by governments and donors, but the impact of family planning programs on fertility and contraceptive use remains somewhat unsettled.
-"Demand theory" argues that in traditional agricultural societies, fertility rates are driven by the desire to offset high mortality, thus as society modernizes, the costs of raising children increases, reducing their economic value, and resulting in a decline in desired number of children.
+"Demand theory" argues that in traditional agricultural societies, fertility rates are driven by the desire to offset high mortality; thus, as society modernizes, the costs of raising children increase, reducing their economic value, and resulting in a decline in the desired number of children.
 Under this theory, family planning programs will have a marginal impact.
-Bongaarts (2014) shows that using a country case study approach, both stronger and weaker family programs reduce the unmet need for contraceptives and increases use by making modern contraceptives more widely available and removing obstacles to use.
-Also, the demand that is satisfied and the proportion of women using modern methods increased.
+Bongaarts (2014) shows that using a country case study approach, both stronger and weaker family programs reduce the unmet need for contraceptives and increase use by making modern contraceptives more widely available and removing obstacles to use.
+Also, the satisfied demand and the proportion of women using modern methods increased.
 The programs may have an additional effect of diffusing the ideas related to family planning and thus raising the demand for contraception.
 As a result, a small decrease in unmet need may be offset by a rise in demand.
 Nonetheless, even in countries where it is assumed that family programs will make a marginal impact, Bongaarts shows that family planning programs can potentially increase contraceptive use and increase/decrease demand depending on the preexisting attitudes of the community.